vivaria/edisonrul.ing/docs/source/cards/c/checkmate.md

 ### Card Rulings

-●Checkmate targets 1 Terrorking Archfiend on your side of the field as a target when it is activated.
+*   Checkmate targets 1 Terrorking Archfiend on your side of the field as a target when it is activated.